Pipoline/rocket-python/docs/index.rst

 Introduction
 ============

-Rocket Python is a Python 2 and 3 library to access the REST API in RocketChat instances.
-The goal is to implement the entire REST API provided by RocketChat.
+Rocket Python is a Python 2 and 3 library to access the `REST API <https://rocket.chat/docs/developer-guides/rest-api/>`__ in RocketChat instances.
+The goal is to implement the entire REST API provided by `RocketChat <https://rocket.chat>`__.

 Installation